Ebunski/Tours/README.md

    Styling buttons and underline class

 2. React:
-   -Working with API - async function,ty and catch blocks -Conditional rendering of components
+   -Working with API - async function,try and catch blocks -Conditional rendering of components
    -Basic use of context
    -Substring method(start,end)